huawei-noah/trustworthyAI/competition/NeurIPS2023/material_review_ final.md

    We strongly recommend following the provided [LaTeX template](https://github.com/kelizhang/trustworthyAI/tree/master/competition/NeurIPS2023/template) when preparing short papers.

-The deadline for material submission is **2023/11/10 at 23:59:59 (AoE)**.
-Please send your submission to noahlabcausal@huawei.com.
-You will receive a 'received' confirmation upon successful submission.
+The deadline for material submission is **2023/11/11 at 23:59:59 (AoE)**.
+Please send your submission to noahlabcausal@huawei.com. **You will receive a 'received' confirmation upon successful submission**.
 If you encounter any submission exceptions (e.g., you submit the material but don't receive the 'received' feedback), please don't hesitate to contact us.

 ## Final Ranking Calculation Rule